javascript-tutorial/en.javascript.info/1-js/07-object-inheritance/08-class-patterns/article.md

 ## Summary

 The term "class" comes from the object-oriented programming.
-In Javascript it usually means the functional class pattern or the prototypal pattern.
+In JavaScript it usually means the functional class pattern or the prototypal pattern.
 The prototypal pattern is more powerful and memory-efficient, so it's recommended to stick to it.

 According to the prototypal pattern:
 1. Methods are stored in `Class.prototype`.